y-ishida/gtk--3-stack-win/README.md

 ## Environment for building

+Requires connecting internet to download source codes.

-Requires to install following packages at host environment (Linux).
+And requires to install following packages at host environment (Linux).

 * i686-w64-mingw32